Miraclehhy/liblogger/README.md

-# libc-util
+# mod-c-log
-This repository includes a lib which implements some util function in c code
+This repository implements a module including format log function.